 The London Underground network is the oldest urban subway system in the world.
 Naturally, then, it's had a few different looks over the years.
 And while some stations (and the high streets they sit on) have morphed beyond all recognition, some are just as reassuringly handsome as they were over 100 years ago.

-Use the red-handled sliders on the images below to flick between past and present.
+Use the slider handle on the images below to flick between past and present.
 Got an old photo of London we should re-shoot for our next gallery?
 Tweet at @TimeOutLondon.

 Many thanks to London Transport Museum for supplying the majority of the images below.